this is the teaching page

 Daniel weaver taught me so much with his charisma and knowledge and especially with his unique way of looking at people and situations.

-Im so happy that i won the oppetunity to expirience it, and i hope that others will have this opportunity too."
+Im so happy that I won the opportunity to expedience it, and I hope that others will have this opportunity too."

 (more details and feedback available on request)